easyCZ/UoE-Projects/EPL/CW2/example4.md

 == Overview ==

-This coursework assignment asks you to combine several concepts covered in the course so far, to implement a simple 'domain specific language'.
-The language a lightweight 'markdown language'.  ``Markdown'' is a human-readable format for hypertext, ofren used in Wiki pages.
+This coursework assignment asks you to combine several concepts covered in the course so far, to implement a simple `domain specific language`.
+The language a lightweight `markdown language`.
+"Markdown" is a human-readable format for hypertext, ofren used in Wiki pages.
 There are a number of different syntaxes for markdown, and we will consider one with a core subset of features that make it easy to translate into two other domain-specific